smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 The IBM i command CHKOBJ may also be used, especially for objecttypes other than files.
 :::
 - **SBMDBFCMD**: Submit command from database file
-  - May be used by OpCon/xps as the Call command in order to tell the IBM i LSAM that the actual, very long call command string may be obtained from a database file in the DB2/400 database.
+  - May be used by OpCon as the Call command in order to tell the IBM i LSAM that the actual, very long call command string may be obtained from a database file in the DB2/400 database.
 - **RUNCAPJOB**: Run Captured Job
   - Submit the job defined by the named Captured Job ID.
 Refer to the topic on Job Tracking and Queuing for more information about captured jobs.
 - **STROPRRPY**: Start Operator Replay
-  - The command to use with an OpCon/xps job description, specifying the Operator Replay Script by name as the parameter for this command.
+  - The command to use with an OpCon job description, specifying the Operator Replay Script by name as the parameter for this command.

 ### LSAM Utility
 - **CHKIBMLSAM ENV(environment) STATUS (*ACTIVE/*INACTIVE)**: Check IBM i LSAM server job status
-  - This command is designed to be used primarily from an OpCon/xps job to report the current status of the LSAM server jobs.
+  - This command is designed to be used primarily from an OpCon job to report the current status of the LSAM server jobs.
 It will force a program failure when the server jobs do not match the STATUS keyword value.
 - **CMDEXE, CMDEXE2**: SMA wrapper to manage IBM i command errors
   - These commands are used to execute IBM i native commands inside a "wrapper" CL program that intercepts any command failure message and makes it possible for the Agent and/or OpCon to control the OpCon job status and to respond appropriately to different error messages.
 - **DSPDTAQ**: Display Data Queue